 April: Seniors who had their written speeches selected by the committee will perform their speech for the committee and the final graduation speakers will be selected.

-May: Graduation speakers will work with appropriate faculty members to
+May: Graduation speakers will work with appropriate faculty members to prepare for the speech.

 SPECIFIC SUBJECT AREA REQUIREMENTS